Top 10 Customer Experience KPIs Every CX Leader Should Track

 According to a Zendesk report, consumers prioritize speed in their customer experience.
 This means they want companies to resolve issues quickly.

-Average resolution time (ART) tells how well you meet this particular customer expectation.
+Average resolution time (ART) tells how well a brand meets this particular customer expectation.

 To measure this metric: